trentonhicks/blog/posts/testimony.md

 God gives grace to the humble.
 If you want to change, humility is required.
 :::

 I talked with my parents about the struggles I was having in my faith.
-I also receieved counsel from my pastors and other mentors in my life who encouraged me and helped hold me accountable to renew my mind and fight the spiritual battle I was going through.
+I also received counsel from my pastors and other mentors in my life who encouraged me and helped hold me accountable to renew my mind and fight the spiritual battle I was going through.

 Things haven't changed over night, but my faith has grown and God has been with me every step of the way.